mienaikoe/ziyu/Chapters/3-9-Interlogue.md

 "It's getting rather hot up here.
 Think I ought to go to spare you the details."

-"Linyu, tell your mom I'm thankful for all that thi's done."
+"Linyu, tell your nather I'm thankful for all that thi's do–"

 *click*